trungit03/IT-Project-Development/README.md

-# Develop a website project for Tiến Thọ bookstore
+# Develop a website project for Tien Tho bookstore